food education

 Tendersweet Cabbage (Photo source: Seeds Day)

-We grow three types of cabbage here at Rock Steady, which are caraflex and tendersweet, and napa cabbage.
+We grow three types of cabbage here at Rock Steady; caraflex, tendersweet, and napa cabbage.
 Caraflex cabbage is a small cabbage with a pointed shape.
 It has a mild flavor and the texture is tender and crunchy.
-Tendersweet cabbage is a flat cabbage with a mild, slightly sweet taste.
-Napa cabbage is an elongated cabbage with crinkly, tender leaves that are much more similar to bok choy than regular cabbage and sweeter than any other variety.
+It can be eaten raw or is sturdy enough to cook.
+Tendersweet cabbage is a flat cabbage with a true to name sweet taste and tender texture.
+It can be cooked but it’s best appreciated eaten raw.
+Napa cabbage is an elongated cabbage with crinkly, tender leaves.
+It is very tender and is often fermented.
+It is ideal cooked quickly in stir fry, but can be stewed in soups as well.
 This variety first came about in China where it’s been cultivated for about 600 years.

 COOKING & STORAGE